fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp2-m1-exercise-implement-interfaces-project.md

 Verify that the `Teacher` class correctly implements the `IPerson` interface by checking the `Teacher.cs` file.
 The class should provide implementations for the `Name` and `Age` properties, as well as the `DisplayInfo` method.

-## Task 5: Demonstrate interface implementation by creating a class that implements the interface in a class along with other non-interface code
+## Task 5: Demonstrate interface implementation

 In this task, you will demonstrate the use of the interface by creating instances of the `Student` and `Teacher` classes and calling their methods.